jamesshore/quixote/docs/descriptors.md

 Stability: 1 - Experimental
 ```

 Descriptors for the position and size of the viewport are available on [`QFrame.viewport()`](QFrame.md#frameviewport).
 The viewport is the part of the webpage that's visible in the test frame, not including scrollbars.
-It can be useful to compare element positions and sizes to viewport descriptors.
+By comparing element positions and sizes to viewport descriptors, you can make assertions about what's visible to the user.

 * `top (`[`PositionDescriptor`](PositionDescriptor.md)`)` The highest visible part of the page.
 * `right (`[`PositionDescriptor`](PositionDescriptor.md)`)` The rightmost visible part of the page.